Drupal4Gov/drupal4gov.us/README.md

 ```
 git push --set-upstream origin D4G-XXX_your_branch_name
 ```
-* Create a new Pull Request that mentions the original ticket in the body (D4G-XXX)
+* Create a new pull request that references the original ticket in the body (D4G-XXX)
 * Ensure the build passes (validation scripts will let you know the status)

 ## Resources